barstoolbluz/ssrc/API_DOCUMENTATION.md

 ### 3.6.
 Implementing Custom Processing Stages with `StageOutlet`

-The entire `libshibatch` library is built on a simple but powerful design pattern: the **processing pipeline**.
+The entire `libshibatchsrc` library is built on a simple but powerful design pattern: the **processing pipeline**.
 Audio data flows from a source, through one or more processing stages, to a destination.
 Each of these stages is connected by a unified interface: `ssrc::StageOutlet<T>`.

 This interface is the fundamental building block of the library. `WavReader` is a `StageOutlet`, `SSRC` is a `StageOutlet`, and `Dither` is a `StageOutlet`.
 By making your own class that implements this interface, you can create custom audio effects, generators, or other processing tools and seamlessly insert them anywhere in the pipeline.